-	This month, we have launched the ‘Caritas Social Teaching Award’ which will be presented to a pupil, family or group in recognition of outstanding achievement in putting their love into action.
+In December 2022, we launched the ‘Caritas Social Teaching Award’ which will be presented to a pupil, family or group in recognition of outstanding achievement in putting their love into action.

 Bishop John holding the Caritas Social Teaching Award

-	Then every half term, from January 2023, a St Mark’s pupil or pupils will be recognised for ‘putting their faith in action’.
+Every half term, a St Mark’s pupil or pupils will be recognised for ‘putting their faith into action’.

 ‘Caritas in Action’ has been produced by Salford Diocese as a response to Catholic Social Teaching, which calls us all as Catholics to work for the common good, help build a just society, uphold the dignity of human life and work for justice and the dignity of all our brothers and sisters, especially those in the greatest need.

 Caritas Social Teaching Award Winners

 Congratulations to Noah in Year 5 and brothers Fred and Stan (Years 4 and 1) who are this half term’s Caritas Social Teaching Award winners.
 These St Mark’s pupils have truly demonstrated how they have put their ‘love into action’.

 Noah took part in a sponsored 5km run to raise money for Alzheimer’s Research.
 He managed to raise over £120!

 Fred and Stan wrote a letter of condolence to King Charles after the death of his mother, Queen Elizabeth II.
 Their letter was gratefully received and the King acknowledged the boys’ sympathy with a reply of sincere thanks.

 Isla (Year 6) and Mireille (Year 1) Katie-Mai (Year 5)